damianwajer/frontend-skeleton/README.md

 ## Usage

-Run `grunt` to build all project files for development or `grunt build` to build files for production.
+Run `grunt` to build all project files for development and watch for changes or `grunt build` to build files for production.

 ## Documentation